-Contract Risks: Top 4 Challenges and How to Mitigate Them
+Top 4 Contract Risks and How to Mitigate Them

 The average company has 20,000-40,000 contracts.
 How do you make sure contract risks are properly safeguarded?

-Modern companies have thousands of contracts.
+Modern businesses manage thousands of contracts.
 From vendor relationships to sales agreements, there is no shortage of variety, types, and lengths of contracts for enterprise businesses.

 As the amount of contracts continues to grow, there are numerous uncertainties associated with making and handling them.
 Here are the top four contract risks and how to mitigate them.